Join us for First Minister’s Questions, live from the Scottish Parliament in Holyrood.

 11:40am General Questions

-2. To ask the Scottish Government whether it will provide an update on what action it is taking to tackle sectarianism.
+2. To ask the Scottish Government whether it will provide an update on the delivery of the missions of the Scottish National Investment Bank.

 12:00pm First Minister’s Questions